felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 Terms from your code, keyboard shortcuts, file names, button names, and other tech terms that need to stand out from your text must be handled the following way:

 - Use **italics** for tech terms except code.
-Don’t use quotation marks for any tech terms.
+Do not use quotation marks for any tech terms.
 - File types are in all **capital letters**.
 For example: **Logs are in JSON format.**
-- If tech terms are in italics, you can't use italics for emphasis as well.
+- If tech terms are in italics, you cannot use italics for emphasis as well.
 So, if you need to emphasise a tech term, use **bold**.
 - Write code terms in Courier New and enclose them with a grey box, like this:

 `// This is a comment in your code.`

 - All code must be in its **own paragraph**.
-- If you want to include a small portion of code in the middle of a sentence, write it in **Courier New**, but don’t enclose it with a **grey box**.
+- If you want to include a small portion of code in the middle of a sentence, write it in **Courier New**, but do not enclose it with a **grey box**.

 ## Tone

-Be conversational rather than formal but don’t overdo it.
+Be conversational rather than formal but do not overdo it.
 Be friendly, and respectful while sharing your know-how.

 ## Notices

-Notices give important or useful information that isn't necessarily part of the flow of the text.
+Notices give important or useful information that is not necessarily part of the flow of the text.
 Notices can inlude Important Notes and Frequently Asked Questions.

 Notes